 It could also produce different byproducts and leave a variety of residues requiring cleanup.
 Webster, Serna, and Raphael’s patent highlights hydrochloric acid in ethanol or sulfuric acid in cyclohexane as two options.
 Other options include p-toluenesulfonic acid and toluene.

-4. Washed and Dried
+4. Wash and Dry

-Once the chemical reaction is complete, and the upper phase is separated, it's time to wash and neutralize the solution.
+Once the chemical reaction is complete and the upper phase is separated, it’s time to wash and neutralize the solution.
 The patent suggests washing with an aqueous 5% NaHCO3 (sodium bicarbonate).

 5. Testing is Critical